-Connect one pin from your pot to 5V, the center pin to analog pin 0, and the remaining pin to ground.
+Connect one pin from your pot to 5V, the center pin to analog pin 0 and the remaining pin to ground.
 Next, connect a 220 ohm current limiting resistor to digital pin 9, with an LED in series.
 The long, positive leg (the anode) of the LED should be connected to the output from the resistor, with the shorter, negative leg (the cathode) connected to ground.

-outputValue, the only thing that you do in the
+outputValue, the only things that you do in the

-Next, in the main loop of the code,
+Next, in the main loop,

-analogWrite resolution of only 0-255, this raw data from the potentiometer needs to be scaled before using it to dim the LED.
+analogWrite range only from 0 to 255, therefore the data from the potentiometer needs to be converted to fit into the smaller range before using it to dim the LED.

 outputValue is assigned to equal the scaled value from the potentiometer.

 map() accepts five arguments: The value to be mapped, the low range and high values of the input data, and the low and high values for that data to be remapped to.
 In this case, the sensor data is mapped down from its original range of 0 to 1023 to 0 to 255.

 The newly mapped sensor data is then output to the

 analogOutPin dimming or brightening the LED as the potentiometer is turned.
 Finally, both the raw and scaled sensor values are sent to the Arduino Software (IDE) serial monitor window, in a steady stream of data.